whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/day-one/embed-video-links-in-day-one.md

-# Embed video links in Day One
+# Embed Video Links in Day One

 Day One supports embedding links for videos from YouTube and Vimeo.
 Simply copy the URL/link from Vimeo or YouTube and paste in a Day One entry.
 You can also use the share extension from Vimeo/YouTube to Day One.